nietzscholas9000/NLFeud/README.md

 Thanks to Lawrence Aderinkomi for giving me the original idea.

-Also, S/O to u/007craft on reddit for creating the excel file that I've included with this project.
+Also, S/O to u/007craft on reddit for creating the excel file that I've included with this project after seperating sheats into CSVs

     https://www.reddit.com/r/trivia/comments/3wzpvt/free_database_of_50000_trivia_questions/